GitHubbubble/ucr-cs100/textbook/tools/SNAP/README.md

 * student information must be formatted correctly.
 Currently SNAP looks at student information posted in https://github.com/mikeizbicki/ucr-cs100/tree/2015winter/people/students .
 If you want to change the location, the file is SNAP/start/res/namesmake.

-Once thse conditions are met, run ./BUILD while in the SNAP folder.
+Once these conditions are met, run ./BUILD while in the SNAP folder.
 After a good wait, you will have the data in a CSV file named "total.csv"

 Future Plans
 --
-SNAP has some very cool possibilites but it's lacking in two big ways.
+SNAP has some very cool possibilities but it's lacking in two big ways.
 Low student count means low confidence in the data.
-Also, very few paramaters makes it hard to represent every aspect of a website.
+Also, very few parameters makes it hard to represent every aspect of a website.

 Trying SNAP on more students solves our first issue, it's my hope that SNAP is easy enough to add to that other people might want to get involved.
 I think if you could accurately estimate a grade from the data, there could be huge potential gains in student performance.